Dear reader, Tax Season 2022 is here! Through the Depreciation deduction, your business can save BIG TIME!

 - The Business is the owner of the property, even if it is subject to a debt.

-- The property is used by the business or to produce income: pretty straightforward: if you use the property to produce income, you can deduct it from income.
+- The property is used by the business or to produce income: Pretty straightforward, if you use the property to produce income, you can deduct it from income.
+(If a property is used for both business & personal purposes, it can be depreciated only on the business portion.)

 - You can determine a useful life: you must be able to determine the usable lifetime of the property before it wears out, is obsolete, or loses its value.